rednaw/site/README.md

 Out-of-the-box Jekyll with GitHub Pages only allows for fully automated publishing when using a [limited, white-listed, set of Jekyll extensions](https://pages.github.com/versions/).
 Sites requiring non white-listed Jekyll extensions such as Jekyll-Scholar need to implement their publishing steps themselves.

-A classical way of doing that is via a CI pipeline using [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
-While this is easy to set up it does mean adding extra technologies with their own complexities and maintenance need.
-CI pipelines are indispensible tools for teams but are a bit overkill for this site (at least for now).
+A common way of doing that is by creating a 'CI pipeline' using something like [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
+There are a number of [Jekyll related actions in the GitHub marketplace](https://github.com/marketplace?query=jekyll) that help with this.
+In general CI pipelines are indispensible tools for collaborative projects, they do however come with added complexity and maintenance cost.

+This site is not managed by a team and needs to be as low maintenance as possible.
 For this reason this site uses the simplest possible way for publishing a Jekyll site: generate the HTML locally (on your laptop) and then push the generated HTML to a repository that contains only the generated static HTML.
-This logic is implemented as a series of [Rake tasks](https://github.com/ruby/rake):
+All logic is implemented as a series of [Rake tasks](https://github.com/ruby/rake):
 - `rake build` generates HTML
 - `rake preview` generates HTML and launches a webserver for preview on [http://localhost:4000](http://localhost:4000)
 - `rake publish` generates HTML and pushes it to the main branch of [https://github.com/marialoni/marialoni.github.io](https://github.com/marialoni/marialoni.github.io)